E-Xor/the-list-values/README.md

-the-list-values
+The List Values
 ===============

-Values of The List, Inc. As a web-page.
+Values of The List, Inc.

+As a web-page.

 Mobile-oriented.

+HTML+CSS+AngularJS+Bootstrap